Updated Apr 18, 2020

 (9c) If necessary, top it off with distilled water.

 (9d) Reinstall the battery.

-(10) For oil circulation, turn the engine over once or twice by shifting into high gear and spinning the rear wheel.
+(10) We’re almost there … but not quite.
+For oil circulation, turn the engine over once or twice by shifting into high gear and spinning the rear wheel.
 Be sure to observe the chain and clean/lubricate (in neutral) as needed.

 (11b) Fasten the tank into position so that it’s completely reinstalled.

 (11c) Prime the carburetor by allowing some gas to enter the float bowls.

 (12a) Start the engine and adjust the choke as needed so that it idles normally.

 (12b) Allow the engine to run until it’s idling steadily and fully warm.